fraser29/spydcmtk/README.md

 5. Full file path defined at environment variable: "SPYDCMTK_CONF"
 6. Full path passed as commandline argument to `spydcmtk`

-Files are read in the above order with each subsequent variable present overwritting any previously defined.
+Files are read in the above order with each subsequent variable present over writing any previously defined.
 For information on files found and variables used run:

 `spydcmtk -INFO`